Bumper0417/e-shop-MS-Project-4/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML5) Used for storing all my pages.
 - [CSS](https://no.wikipedia.org/wiki/Cascading_Style_Sheets) Used for the styling of my webpage.
-- [Javascript](https://no.wikipedia.org/wiki/JavaScript) Used for initialising my buttons and some functions for my recipes.
+- [Javascript](https://no.wikipedia.org/wiki/JavaScript) Used for initialising my buttons and some functions for my payment methods(Stripe API).
-- [Materialise](https://materializecss.com/) Used for styling of the webpage
+- [Bootstrap](https://getbootstrap.com/docs/4.4/) Used for styling of the webpage.
-- [Material-Icons]( https://material.io/resources/icons/?style=baseline) used for styling my input elements.
+- [Font-Awesome-Icons](https://fontawesome.com/icons?d=gallery&m=free) used for styling my navigation bar and some other sections.
-- [Jquery](https://en.wikipedia.org/wiki/JQuery) Used for manipulating the dom and add the elements to my project.
+- [Jquery](https://en.wikipedia.org/wiki/JQuery) Used for manipulating the dom and for the Stripe API developement.

 ### Back-End

-- [Flask 1.1.1](https://en.wikipedia.org/wiki/Flask_(web_framework)) A library used for the construction of the webpage
-- [Python 3.6.8](https://en.wikipedia.org/wiki/Python_(programming_language)) This is the back-end programming language
-- [MongoDB Atlas](https://en.wikipedia.org/wiki/MongoDB) To store all the data and collections of my webpage
+- [Django](https://docs.djangoproject.com/en/3.0/releases/1.11/) For all the functionality and all my coding.
-- [PyMongo 3.8.0](https://api.mongodb.com/python/current/) MongoDB's API to interact with the data.
-- [Jinja](https://en.wikipedia.org/wiki/Jinja_(template_engine)) Used for displaying elements from back-end to front0end.
+- [Jinja](https://en.wikipedia.org/wiki/Jinja_(template_engine)) Used for displaying elements from back-end to front-end.
 - [Git](https://en.wikipedia.org/wiki/Git) Used for writting commands and inserting new documents in my webpage
 - [Github](https://github.com/) Used to store my webpage for the users to have access to that and for my tutors and mentor to help me with my Milestone Project
 - [Heroku](https://en.wikipedia.org/wiki/Heroku) Used for the deployment of my project.